transentis/sim-covid-19/README.md

 You can run the dashboard locally using [Voila](https://voila.readthedocs.io/en/stable/).
 Follow  these steps:

 1. Install voila:    ```pip install voila```
-2. Run voila: ```voila sim-covid-19_dashboard_only.ipynb```.
+2. Run voila: ```voila sim-covid-19_dashboard_only.ipynb```

 This will run the dashboard and open it in your browser.

 ## Deploying the dashboard via AWS Elastic Beanstalk

-You can deploy the dashboard on AWS Elastic Beanstalk with a single click, including auto-scaling groups and fault tolerance.
+If you have Amazon Web Services at your disposal, you can deploy the dashboard on AWS Elastic Beanstalk with a single click, including auto-scaling groups and fault tolerance.

 - ``awscli``: [https://docs.aws.amazon.com/de_de/cli/latest/userguide/cli-chap-install.html](https://docs.aws.amazon.com/de_de/cli/latest/userguide/cli-chap-install.html)
 - ``ebcli``: [https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html)

-__Please note__ that the [Dockerfile](Dockerfile) contains an ``EXPOSE`` command.
-Beanstalk uses this information to learn which port to map to the outside world.
-However, as of April 1st, 2020 the automatic upload via ``eb`` strips out the ``EXPOSE``, resulting in a deployment error complaining that the ``EXPOSE`` is missing.
-If that happens simply zip this repo (exclude .git, please) and upload it manually via the ``upgrade and deploy`` in the AWS beanstalk browser console for your new environment: [https://eu-central-1.console.aws.amazon.com/elasticbeanstalk/home?region=eu-central-1#/applications](https://eu-central-1.console.aws.amazon.com/elasticbeanstalk/home?region=eu-central-1#/applications)

 The deploy script only uses two commands: